 The principle of beneficence obligates investigators and sponsors to minimize risks to participants in HIV prevention trials.
 Participants must be provided with effective means to minimize their risk of acquiring HIV during the course of the research.
 These means are sometimes referred to as the "prevention package".
 Nevertheless, it can be practically and ethically challenging to determine the content of the prevention package.
-While some guidance indicates that the prevention methods (UNAIDS 2007a), this may be infeasible in practice.
+While some guidance indicates that the prevention package should include appropriate counseling and all 'state of the art' HIV risk reduction methods (UNAIDS 2007a), this may be infeasible in practice.
 For example, some prevention methods, such as male circumcision, may be considered inappropriate in communities where there are strong religious and cultural objections to it.
 In some countries, it may be illegal to provide certain prevention methods which have been shown effective, such as needle exchange.
 In addition, offering an extensive array of HIV prevention methods when these methods are not generally available in the community may also constitute undue inducement to participate and/or create strong inequities between study participants and non-participants.